North Terminal improvements

 To give our airlines more flexibility and our passengers a better service, we're making changes to the aircraft stands on Pier 5, and to the layout inside the pier.
 When we've finished, passengers will be able to walk from the departure lounge along a new corridor without having to change levels, and then use new escalators and lifts to reach their boarding gate.

 The gates will be refreshed too, to make them brighter and more modern.
-We are doing the work in two big chunks to keep disruption to a minimum and everything will be complete by March 2014.
+We are doing the work in two phases to keep disruption to a minimum and phase 1 is already complete.

 The Airbus A380 is the world's largest passenger plane.
 Gatwick’s airfield has already been modified so that A380s can land and park if they are diverted from another airport.
 However we don’t currently have suitable facilities to allow passengers to disembark from the double deck aircraft using a jetty.
 We know that passengers love travelling on the A380, and we want to make sure we provide the facilities to make this possible.